 Other than the Elk Mountain trail, some popular ones are Narrows Trail, Bison Trail, Little Baldy Trail, and others.
-These are located in the Wichita mountains wildlife refuge and are managed by the US Fish and Wildlife service.
+These are located in the Wichita Mountains Wildlife Refuge and are managed by the US Fish and Wildlife Service.
 Enjoy the trails, climbing the rocks, and the boulders at the refuge.
 Get to see the different types of terrain as you take the trail.

 4.4.1.
-Things To Do at the Wichita Mountains Wildlife Refuge and Wichita Mountains Camping
+Things To Do at the Wichita Mountains Wildlife Refuge

 Activities galore can be done while visiting these mountains in the refuge, and you can decide on them depending on your likes and interests.
 The Doris campground is a playground for wild animals like bison, deer, elk, rocky mountain elk, and prairie dogs, and this attracts a lot of wildlife enthusiasts to camp at the Doris campground.

 An overnight stay at the campground is enough to make you experience the park, the refuge, and the site adjoining it.
 The refuge has biking, fishing, and boating apart from all the other activities available at the campsite.
-Wichita mountains camping is the best way to experience all this.
+Wichita mountain camping is the best way to experience all this.

 5. Medicine Park

 This place is a must-see if you plan overnight camping at the Doris campground.
 It is a resort town that is quaintly attractive.
-Steeped in history, Medicine Park is a visual delight to travelers because of round red rocks found all over the place.
+Steeped in history, Medicine Park is a visual delight to travelers because of the round red rocks found all over the place.

-Though once the town, walk along the cobbled streets and immerse yourself in the vibes of the streets and the people.
+Once the town, walk along the cobbled streets and immerse yourself in the vibes of the streets and the people.
 There is Bath Lake which attracts visitors.
 You can swim, fish, boat, or bask in the beauty of its surroundings while visiting the lake.

 6. Holy City of the Wichitas